samuell/BigDataPhylogeny-Course-fork/Day2/Lab3.md

   | +G4	| Gamma-distributed rate variation across sites (4 rate categories). |
   | +R4	| FreeRate model with 4 categories — more flexible than +G4. |

+* In this website you'll find information about models: https://iqtree.github.io/doc/Substitution-Models

   ### 1.4 Questions
   1. Which model was selected under BIC?
 Is it the same as AIC?
   2. How many free parameters does the selected model have?
 (Hint: look at the 'df' column.)